EzequielDavid/summas-rest/README.md

-Step One: Create database,
+Step One: Create database.
-Step two: Set the database name in .env file
+Step two: Set the database name in .env file.
-Step three: Run "php artisan migrate --seed" whit this generate test data and the admin user.
+Step three: Run "php artisan migrate --seed" with this generate test data and the admin user.